AtanasovAtanas/interactive-content/EN/12-Workshop/01-Workshop.md

 It should **remove the first element** from the list and move its **head** to point to the second element.

-The removed element should be returned as a result from the method.
+The removed element should be returned as a result of the method.

 In case of an empty list, the method should throw an exception.